sguox002/leetcode/leetcode-all.md

         return piles.size();
     }
 ```

+<<-368	Largest Divisible Subset    		38.1%	Medium
+in the subset, every pair satisfy a[i]%a[j]=0 or a[j]%a[i]=0
+equivalent: they shall have a gcd. or this is a geometric series.
+sort and then use dp LIS. with parent information to traceback.
+pay attention to edge case: empty or mxlen=1 case.
+->>

+<<-1239	Maximum Length of a Concatenated String with Unique Characters    		48.7%	Medium
+- use bitset try all combination O(2^n)
+- use bitset represent each dictionary word. and then use dp for longest combination, try to add current set to previous set and get the longest one.
+LIS!!
+->>

 <<-673	Number of Longest Increasing Subsequence    		38.2%	Medium
 return the number of LIS.
 two dp problem: LIS and number of LIS ending with nums[i]